 DHC Deep Cleansing Oil.
 This is probably my favorite cleansing oil, and I’ve tried several!
 It emulsifies easily and there’s no oily residue.
 It’s also good for those who don’t want added fragrance.
 It is olive oil based, which ranks moderately low on the comedogenicity scale.
 I do not have increased breakouts with this one, and there’s no scent for sensitive skin types.
 It has a simple 8 ingredient formula, so I like that too.
 Cannot say enough good things about this one!

-Here are some more facial cleansing oil recommendations below.
-And if you want more must-have beauty and skincare products, check out my other post here!
+If you want more must-have Korean beauty and skincare products, check out my other post here!